plus3it/ash-linux-formula/README.md

 fixing bugs in the formal guidances.

-As this Salt-based framework is adopted for wider use, additional security layers will be made availabe.
-It is expected that these extentions will include security layers to meet the [DISA IAVMs]( https://powhatan.iiie.disa.mil/stigs/downloads/zip/FOUO_RedHat_6_V1R8_IAVM.zip) and agency-specific policy-overlays.
+As this Salt-based framework is adopted for wider use, additional security layers will be made available.
+It is expected that these extensions will include security layers to meet the [DISA IAVMs]( https://powhatan.iiie.disa.mil/stigs/downloads/zip/FOUO_RedHat_6_V1R8_IAVM.zip) and agency-specific policy-overlays.